OAlishero/instagram-follower/README.md

 THINGS THAT MUST BE INSTALLED BEFOREHAND:
-   Selenium
+   Selenium,
-   Chrome webdriver
+   Chrome webdriver,
-   Python
+   Python,
    Time module

 THINGS TO CHANGE SO THE CODE WORKS:
    Username and Password.
-(Line 17-18)
+(Line 17-18),
-   Chromedriver directory (Line 14)
+   Chromedriver directory (Line 14),
    Where you want the privateaccounts.txt to be saved (Line 73)